 We own our corporate headquarters, which is located in Kansas City, Missouri.
 Our Canadian executive offices are located in a leased office in Calgary, Alberta.
 Our Australian executive offices are located in a leased office in Thornleigh, New South Wales.
-Wave's headquarters are located in a leased office in Toronto, Ontario.
+Wave's headquarters are located in leased offices in Toronto, Ontario.